oreqizer/oreqizer/content/the-math-of-fitness/index.md

 Nutrition definitely deserves an article on its own, we'll just go through the very basics here, like _macros_, _timing_ and _microbiome_.
 Before we go into details, remember one thing — **quality is essential**!
 Buy local foods, "happy" meat, eggs and dairy, avoid processed stuff.
+No need to obsess about always being on point, just try your best.

 Macro split is rather simple: